jwharm/java-gi/docs/index.md

 ## Example apps

-You can find example applications in the [java-gi-examples repository](https://codeberg.org/java-gi/examples).
+You can find example applications in the [examples repository](https://codeberg.org/java-gi/examples).

-The [java-gi-app-template](https://codeberg.org/java-gi/app-template) repository offers a ready-to-run GNOME application template with translations, resources, settings, icons and much more.
+The [app-template](https://codeberg.org/java-gi/app-template) repository offers a ready-to-run GNOME application template with translations, resources, settings, icons and much more.
 The template is setup to be built and installed as a Flatpak application.

 ## Contributing